-This page has a listing of various projects I’ve worked on and their current status.
+This page has a list of various projects I've worked on and their current status.

 Zebra

-Zebra’s first alpha release occured in 2020Q4, and further development by the Zcash Foundation engineering team is ongoing.
+Zebra development continued after I left the Zcash Foundation.
 The Zcash Foundation blog has posts on its network stack, details of Bitcoin interoperability, and composable verification strategy.

 The TCN protocol

 My contributions included helping to write the description of trust models for contact tracing systems, the protocol description, and the reference implementation.
-The TCN protocol did not see wide adoption, but similar ideas were used in the Apple/Google Exposure Notification API.
+The TCN protocol did not see wide adoption, but similar ideas were used in the Apple/Google Exposure Notification API, which was successful at blocking invasive and ineffective surveillance systems.

 Danake